liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 6. Repackage (e.g., using the `jar` executable or a Zip tool) the portlet project's folders and files into a `.war` file.

-7. Repackage that newly packaged `.war` file and all other files originally extracted from the `.lpkg` file. **Important:** don't include the *original* portlet `.war` file.

-8. In your portal, navigate to *Control Panel* &rarr; *Apps* &rarr; *App Manager* &rarr; *Install*.
+7. In your portal, navigate to *Control Panel* &rarr; *Apps* &rarr; *App Manager* &rarr; *Install*.

-9. Select *File Upload*, select your `.lpkg` file, and click *Install* to deploy the Knowledge Base application.
+8. Select *File Upload*, select your `.war` file, and click *Install* to deploy the Knowledge Base application.

-Your deployed application now uses the property settings that you specified in your `portlet-ext.properties` file.
+Your deployed application now uses the settings you specified in your `portlet-ext.properties` file.
 Congratulations on deploying your advanced configuration settings!

 You've learned the benefits of publishing articles using the Knowledge Base